Hawksworth, Guiseley: Governance

 Hawksworth was historically a township in the ancient parish of Otley in the West Riding of Yorkshire.
 It became a separate civil parish in 1866.
 In 1937 the civil parish was abolished and merged into the Aireborough Urban District.
-In 1974 Aireborough was abolished and absorbed into the City of Leeds Metropolitan District in West Yorkshire.
+In 1974 Aireborough was abolished and absorbed into Leeds metropolitan district in West Yorkshire.
 It is in the Guiseley and Rawdon Ward of Leeds City Council.

 In 1931 the parish had a population of 769.